cheinisch/KeepReadingII-Automad/README.md

 # KeepReading II

+## Content

-KeepReading is a simple theme with 3 components.
+KeepReading is a simple theme with 3 pages.
 - Page
 - Post
 - Blog

+IT also inclused a custom pagelist style with a treaser grid

 ## License